\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

-\begin{remark} Notice that a $\Q$-factorial and complete algebraic variety $X$ is a wMDS if and only if there exists a \sqm $X\dashrightarrow X'$ such that $X'$ is a MDS \cite[Lemma~3.2]{R-wMDS}. \end{remark}
+\begin{remark} Notice that a $\Q$-factorial and complete algebraic variety $X$ is a wMDS if and only if there exists a \sqm $X\dashrightarrow X'$ such that $X'$ is a MDS \cite[Lemma~1]{R-wMDS}. \end{remark}

-\begin{theorem} Assume $\K=\C$ and $X$ be a complete and fillable wMDS, which is a complete intersection and admitting a \sqm $X\dashrightarrow X'$ to a quasi-smooth MDS.
+\begin{theorem} Assume $\K=\C$ and let $X$ be a complete and fillable wMDS admitting a \sqm $X\dashrightarrow X'$ to a MDS $X'$ which is a quasi-smooth and very ample complete intersection.
 Then the canonical torsion free 1-covering $\widetilde{X}\twoheadrightarrow X$ is the universal 1-covering of $X$.
-In particular, a MDS which is a quasi-smooth complete intersection is simply connected and always admits a universal 1-covering. \end{theorem}
+In particular, a MDS which is a quasi-smooth and very ample complete intersection is simply connected and always admits a universal 1-covering. \end{theorem}